Sebobo/Shel.Neos.CommandBar/README.md

 This package provides a command bar plugin for Neos CMS.

+## Features

+* 🔍 Open commandbar via CMD+K or CTRL+K in the Neos content module
+* ⚡️ Quickly search for commands (fuzzy search enabled to handle spelling mistakes)
+* 🔥 Offer most registered hotkeys as selectable commands
+  * some are excluded via configuration as they won't work in the context of the command bar
+  * automatically includes hotkeys from other packages
+* 🧭 Navigation commands
+  * Jump to module
+  * Jump to site
+  * Search and open document node
+* ➕ Open node creation dialog relative to the current node
+* 📝 Switch edit/preview mode
+* 📰 Publishing
+  * Publish / discard changes on current page
+  * Publish / discard all changes

+## Screenshot

+// TODO: Add screenshot

 ## Installation

 As the plugin is still in development, you need to add the package to your `composer.json` manually: